My Baby Wonder

 What Is Leap 3?

-Around week 12, your baby discovers that the world does not move in jerky stops and starts — it flows.
+Around week 12, your baby discovers that the world does not move in jerky stops and starts.
+It flows.
 This is the leap of smooth transitions, where your baby begins to perceive and create fluid movements.
 Before this leap, their arm movements were jerky and uncoordinated.
 After it, they can smoothly reach for a toy, follow a moving object with their eyes in one fluid motion, and modulate their voice from soft to loud gradually.
 This is also when many babies discover their own voices and begin to experiment with volume, pitch, and tone in a way that is genuinely musical.
 You might hear your baby practicing sounds in their crib, going from squeals to whispers and back again.
 The world becomes a smoother, more predictable place, and your baby's movements within it become more graceful and intentional.
 This leap often coincides with the dreaded 3-month growth spurt, making it a particularly demanding time for parents.

 What Changes in Your Baby's World

 Your baby's perception shifts from experiencing the world as a series of snapshots to seeing it as a continuous, flowing experience.
 Movements that were previously jerky and robotic become smoother and more controlled.
 They can now track a moving object in one fluid arc instead of in choppy jumps.
 Their own body movements become more graceful as they gain finer motor control.
-This leap also transforms their vocal abilities — they can now modulate their voice, creating smooth transitions between sounds rather than just producing isolated noises.
+This leap also transforms their vocal abilities.
+They can now modulate their voice, creating smooth transitions between sounds rather than just producing isolated noises.
 The ability to perceive smooth transitions also affects their emotional experience; they can now sense the gradual shift from calm to upset rather than just snapping between states.
 This gives them slightly more emotional regulation, though you may not notice it during the cranky leap period.
 Their social skills take a big step forward as well, because they can now follow a conversation by smoothly shifting their gaze from one person to another.
 You might notice them becoming more engaged and responsive during social interactions.

 Signs Your Baby Is Going Through Leap 3